pixeltris/webcs/ui/compression/README.md

 ## Notes

 Both brotli and gzip are really bad client side.
 Even with gzip being async no data comes through until pretty much everything is decompressed so there is a long pause between doing a load request and the output for the first file being loaded.
-Brotli seems a little faster in general so.
+Brotli seems a little faster in general.
 And both are kinda bad for RAM?

 Maybe pick the better one at some point and remove the other?